About the NSS data

 • Learning Resources

-• ?
-Student Voice
+• Student Voice

 The new additional question on mental health and wellbeing services is asked to all students, however the additional new question on freedom of expression is asked to students in England only.
 The final overall satisfaction is asked to students in Scotland, Wales and Northern Ireland only.
 All students are asked to give positive and negative comments on their student learning experience as a whole.

-The response options for the NSS 2023 survey vary from question to question.
+The response options vary from question to question.
 This is because the survey has moved to using item specific response scale for the core questions.
 The optional bank questions, the overall satisfaction question (asked to students at non-English providers) and healthcare practice placement questions will continue to use a five-point Likert Scale.
 For the remaining questions, in some cases the student will be asked to respond in terms of degree (for example ‘to a great extent’) and some in terms of frequency (for example ‘very often’).
 However, the response options will always present from a most positive to a least positive choice over a four-point scale.

 Using the NSS data